patricktokeeffe/2010-BSB-wsu-tower/README.md

 Wind Measurements on Big Southern Butte (2010)
 ----------------------------------------------

+> **Rebase notice:** This repository was just rebased over the root commit to
+> remove a door for web bots into the semi-public FTP server.

 This CRBasic program was used to record high-frequency sonic anemometer data during a complex terrain wind study on Big Southern Butte, ID in 2010.
 Post-processing was headed by the [Missoula Firelab](http://www.firelab.org):